braxliu0329/2023-NetworkTrafficAnalysis/README.md

   - Oliver Gay

 ## User Stories
-  1. As the Synoptix information technology apartment:
-     - I want an automated system for monitoring and analyzing clients' private networks.
-     - The purpose is to check if data is being stolen or abused.
-     - The primary goal is to safeguard the network from potential threats.
+  1. As the Synoptix information technology apartment, I want an automated system for monitoring and analyzing clients' private networks, so that I can check if data is being stolen or abused.
+My primary goal is to safeguard the network from potential malicious attacks.
-  2. As a Synoptix client:
-     - I want my network to be carefully analysed for potential threats.
-     - I would like to use the program on our testing network in a passive or active way:
+  2. As a Synoptix client, I want my network to be carefully analysed for potential threats, so that, in the case that the program detects an ongoing attack, the security is further escalated and IT is notified.
+I would like to use the program on our testing network in a passive or active way:
-       - I would like to passively monitor the network using the program to automatically identify any ongoing network attacks that we are not aware of.
+     - The program will passively monitor the network to automatically identify any ongoing network attacks that we are not aware of.
      - I will actively scan our network using the program if we suspect there is some form of ongoing attack.
-     - The primary goal of using the program in these ways is, if the program has identified an ongoing attack, to escalate security further to IT.
-  3. As a network engineer:
-     - I want a useful network analysis tool with an intuitive GUI.
-     - The purpose is to provide an interface to be able to dynamically capture, filter and sort packets.
-     - The primary goal is to be able to monitor and report suspicious packets within a network to direct investigations into the network's security.
+  3. As a network engineer, I want a useful network analysis tool with an intuitive GUI, so that I can effectively use the interface to be able to dynamically capture, filter and sort packets.
+My primary goal is to be able to monitor and report suspicious packets within a network to direct investigations into the network's security.

 ## Minimum Viable Product Requirements
  - The capabilities and features of the existing solution are preserved.
  - The code is well documented and commented.